Seal of Dane County County of Dane

 Certificate of Use is an authorization that allows a landowner or producer to use an unpermitted manure storage facility (any facility constructed prior to July 1, 2019) or to continue to use a permitted manure storage facility with an expired permit.
 The certificate ensures the storage is being operated and maintained in accordance with the performance standards and prohibitions.

-A certificate of use allows the landowner or operator to use the facility to store and utilize manure, process wastewater and other agricultural wastes in accordance with the following requirements:
+A Certificate of Use allows the landowner or operator to use the facility to store and utilize manure, process wastewater and other agricultural wastes in accordance with the following requirements:

 • Operate your manure storage facility with a margin of safety level (i.e. freeboard) so it does not overtop.